weather365

 Areas such as the Dakotas, the Ohio River Valley, New York City, and New England were warned of potentially damaging wind gusts.
 This combination of severe weather hazards, including flooding, intense winds, and hail, added to the complexity of the dangerous weather pattern affecting the region.

-Simultaneously, a dangerous heat wave was affecting over 50 million people across a broad swath of the central and eastern United States, stretching from Kansas to the Carolinas.
+At the same time, a widespread heat wave was impacting more than 50 million people across parts of the central and eastern United States, stretching from Kansas to the Carolinas.

-Heat indices were forecast to climb to hazardous levels, reaching 108 degrees Fahrenheit in Little Rock, Arkansas; 110 degrees in St. Louis; and 107 degrees in Nashville.
+Heat indices were forecast to climb to unusually high levels, reaching 108 degrees Fahrenheit in Little Rock, Arkansas; 110 degrees in St. Louis; and 107 degrees in Nashville.

 These extreme heat concerns were not limited to the weekend; forecasts indicated that by Monday afternoon, heat indices would soar into the 105 to 110 degree range for cities such as Raleigh, North Carolina; Charleston, South Carolina; and Jacksonville, Florida.